SWE-rebench V2: Language-Agnostic SWE Task Collection at Scale: Pipeline

 We use multi-stage Docker builds to separate reusable base layers from repository-specific installation and testing.
 A pre-built base image provides the language runtime and common tooling, improving cache reuse and reducing build time and final image size.

 We then apply the test patch and run the full test suite.
 Next, we additionally apply the solution patch and rerun the full test suite.
 This produces paired execution traces before and after the fix for each candidate instance.
 We always run the full project test suite, rather than selecting task-specific subsets.
 Full-suite execution increases coverage and helps to detect unintended side effects.
 We retain only instances with at least one fail-to-pass test, ensuring a non-trivial executable signal for learning and evaluation.
+To reduce noise from flaky or nondeterministic tests, we rerun each candidate task three times and retain only instances whose structured test outcomes remain unchanged across runs.